Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 I know that sounds weird, but hear me out: you’re basically a houseplant at 30,000 feet.
 You need hydration, light, fresh air, and not to be shoved in a cramped seat for too long.

 So next time you’re packing?
 Add a hydration packet, comfy socks, and maybe a probiotic for post-flight.
-Your body will thank you.
+Your body will thank you, and if you’re still feeling off a day later, don’t worry.
+A good sleep and more water will set you right.

 Previous